GlennVanHaute/webtech-lab2/README.md

  **Here are a Few basic commands for your command prompt :**

-    cd (change directiory)
+    cd (change directory)
-    ls ( to know what files are in the direcory)
+    ls ( to know what files are in the directory)

 Lab 2: CSS animations.